Escobita/selenium/selenium-core/selenium-website/src/main/rst/05_selenium_rc.rst

 Python
 ~~~~~~
-We use pyunit testing framework (the unittest module) for our tests, you should
+We use pyunit testing framework (the unittest module) for our tests.
+You should
 understand how this works to better understand how to write your tests.
-To completely understand pyunit, you should read it's `official documentation
+To completely understand pyunit, you should read its `official documentation
 <http://docs.python.org/library/unittest.html>`_.

 The basic test structure is: